AndreCI/DL_p1/README.md

 Added a way to keep only the last X ms of data.
 Added utilitary to change data shape.
 I start to think that my low pass and high pass filters are garbage Checked up recurrent model, updated it.
 Added it a way to initalize hidden states and cells states.

+#### 1/05
+Added a lot of preprocessing options.
+New record: 73% accuracy!
+Fixed high pass and low pass filters, added cannalwise PCA.
+Added options for optimizer.

 ####